-At just 79 years young, Rita Moreno remains one of the busiest stars in show business.
+At over 80, Rita Moreno remains one of the busiest stars in show business.
 She’s currently juggling performances of her own one-woman stage show, Life Without Make-up, with television appearances as Fran Drescher’s mother in TVLand’s Happily Divorced.
 In addition, Ms. Moreno is preparing to record a new album as a follow up to her self-titled CD and is currently at work penning her autobiography.

 Such creative diversity has been the hallmark of Ms. Moreno’s nearly 70-year career.
 She belongs to an elite group of only eight living performers who have won entertainment’s grand slam of the industry’s most prestigious awards: The Oscar, The Emmy, The Tony and The Grammy.
 Her Oscar win came in 1962 as Latina spitfire Anita in the film version of West Side Story for which she also won The Golden Globe.
 The Tony was for her 1975 comedic triumph as Googie Gomez in Broadway’s The Ritz.
 The Grammy was for her 1972 performance on The Electric Company Album, based on the long-running children’s television series.
 She won not one, but two Emmys—the first for a 1977 variety appearance on The Muppet Show and the following year for a dramatic turn on The Rockford Files.

 Over the decades, she has collected dozens of other show business awards, including a star on the Hollywood Walk of Fame in 1995.
 A favorite of Chicago audiences and critics, Ms. Moreno received that city’s coveted Joseph Jefferson Award in 1968 as Serafina in The Rose Tatoo and in 1985 was awarded the prestigious Sara Siddons Award for her hilarious portrayal of Olive Madison in the female version of The Odd Couple.